Backyard Dreams to a Thriving Business: My Homestead Story

 Your blog is so inspiring to me!
 I live in an apartment right now, but my boyfriend and I are hoping to have a house in the next 2 years.
 We’ve even considered moving to Maine, so reading about your story is so helpful to me!
 I love that you’re doing this in a more populated area, too, because I think that can always be more tricky with zoning and neighbors and all.

 It helps that my part of Maine is very agriculturally focused, but yes, you can certainly homestead in Maine.
-Two other ladies from Maine that are worth checking out are Grow a Good Life and Feather & Scale Farm.
+Two other ladies from Maine that are worth checking out are Grow a Good Life and Lone Feather Farm.
 Between the three of us, we cover coastal, inland, and the mountain regions of Maine 🙂

 5. Nadine Schmidt says: